 -

-What does our work look like in practice?
-For example, we could connect an existing Nature Reserve with a mature, coniferous forest, by bridging the two with a new woodland project.
+For example, we could connect an existing Nature Reserve with a mature, coniferous forest, by bridging the two with a new woodland project in between.

 Our forest projects comprise a diverse array of species.
 We actively reintroduce rare and lost tree species, such as aspen, to inspirational landscapes.
-We also restore specific important habitats, such as peatlands, salt marshes, dry meadows, wet meadows, heath, river banks, wetland scrapes and more.
+We also restore other important habitats, such as peatlands, salt marshes, dry meadows, wet meadows, heathland, river banks, wetland scrapes and more.

 At Highland Carbon, we are keen to ensure that nature restoration projects will complement other land uses.
 That is why, for example, that our projects never displace crofters or farmers!
-This is an important consideration for reputational risk management as rising carbon prices incentivise the unscrupulous to purchase estates and clear off the people.
-The last thing we want is a repeat of the Highland Clearances of the 1800s.
+Estates continue with farming activity which they might choose to refine to be more sustainable.
+This is an important consideration for reputational risk management as rising carbon prices incentivize the unscrupulous, such as those venture capitalists without a genuine interest, to purchase estates and to clear people from the land.
+The last thing we want is a repeat of the Highland Clearances of the 1800s!

-Moreover, we are passionate about achieving co-benefits for the local community in relation to water quality, flood mitigation, fire risk mitigation, drought mitigation, public access trails, educational opportunities, socio-economic impacts, wellbeing and mental health.
+We are passionate about achieving co-benefits for the local community in relation to water quality, flood mitigation, fire risk mitigation, drought mitigation, public access trails, educational opportunities, socio-economic impacts, physical wellbeing and mental wellbeing from the restorative affects of time in an inspirational landscape.

 In the context of Highland Carbon, Richard has been interviewed by various media outlets such as The BBC, Sky News, The Scotsman newspaper, Carbon Pulse magazine and Business Network magazine.
 He has delivered podcasts to the Global List in New York City, NQA Global Certification Body in Scotland, the De-Carbonisation Training Centre, Wester Ross Biosphere and the Aberdeen Science Museum.

-Richard has given talks to various organisations and forums such as the UK Sustainability Summit, the UK Association of Sustainability Professionals, Hull Eco Fest, Yorkshire Sustainability Festival and a virtual seminar allied to the United Nations COP26 in Glasgow.
+Richard has given talks to various organisations and forums such as the UK Sustainability Summit, the UK Association of Sustainability Professionals, Hull Eco Fest, Yorkshire Sustainability Festival, Scottish Land & Estates - Annual Conference and a virtual seminar allied to the United Nations COP26 in Glasgow.

 Richard's work experience over 35 years includes: